Gayathri-Periasamy/flask-playdate-app/README.md

 Playdate Finder is a full-stack Flask web application that helps parents discover nearby playdates and connect with other families in their area.

 This project was developed as a 6-week MVP to demonstrate practical backend and frontend engineering skills, including authentication, database modeling, form validation, and location-aware features.
-The application is production-deployed and designed to evolve beyond the MVP stage.

 🌐 Live Demo
 https://flask-playdate-app.onrender.com